-Join us starting Thursday, July 23 for a three-part online course.
-Executive Coaches Andrea Chilcote and Laura Roccaforte, along with expert guests, will lead hour-long sessions followed by 15 minutes of live Q&A. Pre-course reflection tools will be sent in advance upon registration, and mini guides for implementing practices will be provided.
+Join us starting Wednesday, September 23 for a three-part online course.
+Executive Coaches Andrea Chilcote and Laura Roccaforte, along with expert guests, will lead hour-long sessions followed by 15 minutes of live Q&A. Pre-session reflection tools and post-session mini guides for implementing practices will be provided.

 Building empathy helps leaders pay attention – to their own and others’ thoughts, feelings, emotions and interactions.
 It is a complex process that is dependent upon self-awareness and our ability to distinguish our experiences from others’.
 We all want to be heard, understood, and recognized.
 Now more than ever, the need is for listening without bias and without a compulsion to fix or advise.
 Genuine empathic concern is a key ingredient.

 In this segment and the series, we’ll define empathy – what it is and what it’s not.
 We will explore the relationship between stress, burnout, and the empathy component of emotional intelligence.
 You’ll learn the prerequisites for demonstrating empathy in action, as well as your personal barriers.

 Are you an empathic listener 80% of the time?
 Do you collaborate well with “most” people?
 Have the stresses of 2020 seeped into your day-to-day approach with your team?

 Leadership reliability is a prerequisite for helping others.
 In this segment, we’ll define the intent-impact gap and how it is affecting those around you.
 We will take on the courageous topic of unconscious bias and help you develop the capability and capacity for unbiased listening, deepening your ability to walk in the shoes of another.
 We will explore key aspects of ally-ship – an intense curiosity for the sake of learning and a willingness to be transformed in the process.

 Module 3, October7